calbert1209/challenges/challenge-react/README.md

 - [ ] Write helpers or components unit tests with [jest](https://facebook.github.io/jest/).
   - 💬 I've written tests for the non-component logic
   - 💬 Tests can be executed via the standard `npm run test` or `yarn test`

+## What's next

+I've added some issues to this fork as a reminder of things I might handle next if this were a real project

 ## Thank You!